SaadArqam/AlumniConnect/README.md

 > **Bridging the gap between students and alumni.**

-AlumniConnect is a comprehensive platform designed to foster mentorship, networking, and professional growth.
+Reunify is a comprehensive platform designed to foster mentorship, networking, and professional growth.
 It addresses the challenge of disconnected alumni networks by providing a dedicated, feature-rich space for interaction, knowledge sharing, and career guidance.

 ---